 In July 2010, Paul left Oracle.
 The team added Noel Portugal (@noelportugal) in May 2011, but subsequently lost Rich and Anthony to other companies later in 2011.

-Committed to pushing forward with the original mission, Jake reformed the core team, bringing Anthony and Noel to AUX.
-The team has since grown to eight strong, adding several talented developers, interaction designers, architects and researchers around the US and in Mexico.
+Committed to pushing forward with the original mission, Jake reformed the core team, bringing Anthony and Noel to OAUX.
+The team has since grown to fifteen strong, adding several talented developers, interaction designers, architects and researchers around the US and in Mexico.

 Constant through change, AppsLab continues to be a small team dedicated to living and breathing new technologies, and they continue to attempt to drive innovation into Oracle’s products and champion new ideas.